 What can I do to help the Monarch Butterfly?

-Regardless of the size of your homestead, from apartment balcony to 20+ acres, you can create a Monarch habitat by providing food, water, cover, and a place for the caterpillars to grow.
+Regardless of the size of your homestead, from an apartment balcony to 20+ acres, you can create a Monarch habitat by providing food, water, cover, and a place for the caterpillars to grow.
 Planting a pollinator meadow, like I’ve talked about doing for the native bees, is a great first step.
 You can also take steps to make sure your yard is eco-friendly.
 An important aspect of creating a Monarch habitat is planting milkweed.

 Monarch caterpillars feed exclusively on milkweed.
-The life cycle of these beautiful butterflies depend on it.
+The life cycle of these beautiful butterflies depends on it.
 With dozens of species of milkweed in existence in North America, you can be sure to find a variety that will grow in your area.
 When choosing a variety of milkweed, be sure to pick one that is native to your area.
-Three good choices include common milkweed (Asclepias syriaca), swamp milkweed (Asclepias incarnata), and butterflyweed (Asclepias tuberosa).
+Three good choices include common milkweed (Asclepias syriaca), swamp milkweed (Asclepias incarnata), and butterfly weed (Asclepias tuberosa).
 All three of these species have a wide growing range and are available in most garden nurseries.
 Check out this Milkweed Fact Sheet for more information about planting milkweed where you live.

 The National Wildlife Federation Will Help You